Article Image

 You might be tempted to break those patterns to try and stand out, but this is more likely to throw the hiring manager off.
 People aren’t really that fond of surprises, and a recruiter might end up focusing more on your formatting than the content of your resume.

 For all of you out there who get overwhelmed by all things resume, we’ve created a super simple resume builder.
-And yes, it can take care of the margins, too!
+As we said above, it takes care of the margins, too.

 You can choose from our selection of suitable fonts for a resume, too, and rest assured that the text will look great both digitally and in print.

-All you need to do to change the margin size in our editor is head over to “Design”.
+To change the margin size in our editor, head over to “Design & Font”.
 At the very top of the dropdown menu is the “Margins” slider.
 You can set the font, size, and color from the same tab, too.
-Just play around with it until you’re happy!
+Just play around with it until you’re happy with the result.

 Changing the size of your resume margins in Word is easy.
 All you need to do is: